Increased Rent definition

 Increased Rent means the excess of (i) all Rent and other consideration which Tenant is entitled to receive by reason of any sale, sublease, assignment, license, permitted use or occupancy, or other transfer of this Lease in whole or in part, over (ii) the Rent otherwise payable by Tenant under this Lease at such time.
 For purposes of the foregoing, any consideration received by Tenant in form other than cash shall be valued at its fair market value as determined by Landlord in good faith.
 The “Costs Component” is the amount which, if paid monthly, would fully amortize on a straight-line basis, over the entire period for which Tenant is to receive Increased Rent, the reasonable costs incurred by Tenant for leasing commissions and tenant improvements in connection with such sublease, assignment or other transfer.

-Increased Rent means the excess of (i) all rent and other consideration attributed to this Lease which Tenant is entitled to receive by reason of any sale, sublease, assignment or other transfer of this Lease, over (ii) the Rent, Taxes and Operating Expense otherwise payable by Tenant under this Lease at such time after deducting all of Tenant's reasonable costs directly related to such sublease or assignment.
+Increased Rent means the excess of (i) all rent and other consideration which Tenant is entitled to receive by reason of any sale, sublease, assignment or other transfer of this Lease, over (ii) the Annual Rent and the Additional Rent payable by Tenant under this Lease at such time, after first deducting therefrom Tenant's actual expenses for legal fees, brokerage commissions, tenant improvement or alteration expenses and any tenant improvement allowance paid by Tenant to the subtenant or assignee, in each case reasonably incurred by Tenant in conjunction with the sublease or assignment, and not in excess of the amount of each of those concessions then being offered for comparable space in first-class office buildings in Alexandria, Virginia.
 For purposes of the foregoing, any consideration received by Tenant in form other than cash shall be valued at its fair market value as determined by Landlord in good faith.